fakhrullhafiz/fakhrullhafiz/README.md

 # 💫 About Me:
-Hi, I'm Muhammad Fakhrul Hafiz Bin Mohd Anuar, a 3rd-year Computer Engineering student at Universiti Teknologi PETRONAS (UTP), currently an exchange student at Khalifa University.
-I’m passionate about embedded systems, digital design, and AI, with hands-on experience in tools like Arduino and FPGA.<br><br>I enjoy working on practical projects, such as my Smart Irrigation System, which integrates sensors, automation, and real-time displays.
+Hi, I'm Muhammad Fakhrul Hafiz Bin Mohd Anuar, a 3rd-year Computer Engineering student at Universiti Teknologi PETRONAS (UTP), currently an exchange student at Khalifa University, Abu Dhabi, United Arab Emirates.
+I’m currently enrolled in courses of embedded systems, digital design, and AI, with hands-on experience in tools like Arduino and FPGA.<br><br>I enjoy working on practical projects, such as my Smart Irrigation System, which integrates sensors, automation, and real-time displays.
 Starting next semester, I’ll begin a two-semester internship to gain industry experience.<br><br>Feel free to connect on LinkedIn or check out my projects on GitHub (fakhrullhafiz)!

 # 💻 Tech Stack: